mazmazz/SRB2/README.md

     * Output 1: true to not change music; false/nil to continue changing magic; string to override to another music name
     * Output 2: Music flags to override
     * Output 3: Boolean whether to loop or not
-* `MusicJingle function(jingletype, newname, looping, delay, fadein, jinglereset)` -- Get notified when a predefined jingle plays.
+* `MusicJingle function(jingletype, newname, delay, fadein, jinglereset, looping)` -- Get notified when a predefined jingle plays.
     * Output 1: true to not change music; false/nil to continue changing magic; string to override to another music name
-    * Output 2: Boolean whether to loop or not
+    * Output 2: Delay milliseconds to use for post-jingle restore
-    * Output 3: Delay milliseconds to use for post-jingle restore
+    * Output 3: Fade-in milliseconds to use for post-jingle restore
-    * Output 4: Fade-in milliseconds to use for post-jingle restore
+    * Output 4: Boolean to reset post-jingle music at position 0 and not fade-in.
-    * Output 5: Boolean to reset post-jingle music at position 0 and not fade-in.
+    * Output 5: Boolean whether to loop the jingle or not
 * `MusicRestore function(newname, newpos, delay, fadein, flags, looping)` -- Get notified when the music is restored from a jingle.
     * Output 1: true to not change music; false/nil to continue changing magic; string to override to another music name
     * Output 2: Position milliseconds to seek to